JustKesha/postal-route-optimization/README_ENG.md

 - Total route distance
 - Number of required flights (with a penalty coefficient of 500 km for each additional flight)

-### 2. Greedy Algorithm (for comparison)
+### 2. Ant Colony Optimization

+Ant Colony Optimization is a metaheuristic algorithm inspired by the behavior of ants when searching for paths between their colony and food sources.

+#### Implementation Features:
-1. Sort cities by distance from the starting city
+- The algorithm sorts cities by distance from the starting city
-2. Sequentially add the nearest cities to the route, considering payload capacity
+- Sequentially adds the nearest cities to the route, considering aircraft payload capacity
+- Takes into account weight and volume constraints when forming flights
+- Creates multiple flights if all packages do not fit in one aircraft

+#### Advantages:
+- Fast solution finding
+- Simple implementation
+- Effective for small and medium-sized problems

+#### Application:
+Used as an alternative to PSO for quickly obtaining an approximate solution, especially when fast route construction is required without lengthy computations.

 ## Distance Calculation